fivdi/pigpio/README.md

 ### Septemper 2019: pigpio v2.0.0

-pigpio v2.0.0 adds experimental support for the Raspberry Pi 4 Model B. Adding this supported has resulted in a number of changes related to hardware PWM.
+pigpio v2.0.0 adds experimental support for the Raspberry Pi 4 Model B. Adding this support has resulted in a number of changes related to hardware PWM.
 These changes are specific to the Raspberry Pi 4 Model B. There have been no changes for the Raspberry Pi Zero, 1, 2 or 3.
 For further details see [hardwarePwmWrite](https://github.com/fivdi/pigpio/blob/master/doc/gpio.md#hardwarepwmwritefrequency-dutycycle) and